akshat0123/get_bills/README.md

 where you would like the bill text files to be placed.

 ##Notes
-Stay tuned for a multi-threaded version!
+Stay tuned for a multi-process version!